speedyfriend67/Swifile-FileManager/README.md

 * `make do` to make a deb and install it onto your phone
 * `make` to build the project

 > The root helper by default will have both arm64 and arm64e Mach-O in it.
+Modify the `ARCHS` variable as said above to change this.

 > You will need to setup root user password on your phone first.